webtorrent/bittorrent-dht/README.md

 #### `dht.on('ready', function () { ... })`

-Emitted when the DHT is ready to handle lookups (i.e. the routing table contains at least K nodes, discovered via the bootstrap nodes).
+Emitted when the DHT is ready to handle lookups (i.e. the routing table is sufficiently populated via the bootstrap nodes).

-Note: If you initialize the DHT with the `{ bootstrap: false }` option, then the 'ready' event will fire on the next tick even if there are not K nodes in the routing table.
+Note: If you initialize the DHT with the `{ bootstrap: false }` option, then the 'ready' event will fire on the next tick even if there are not any nodes in the routing table.
-It is assumed that you will manually populate the routing table with `dht.addNode`.
+It is assumed that you will manually populate the routing table with `dht.addNode` if you pass this option.

 #### `dht.on('listening', function (port) { ... })`